 - Purpose Tag - All packaging machines are tagged with App Layering Packaging Machine while all published layered image virtual machines are tagged with App Layering Published Images.

 - Image or Layer Name - All packaging machines are tagged with the layer name for the layer for which they are generated, while all published layered images are tagged with the template image name.
 If you are using XenCenter, you can view your virtual machines by tag by selecting the “Organization Views” and then select “By Tag”.

 Folder By default virtual machines created by the Citrix Hypervisor Connector are not placed in a folder.
 However, if the template specified in the Citrix Hypervisor Connector Configuration resides in a folder, then any virtual machine that the Connector creates from that template also resides in the same folder.
 All packaging VMs and published layered images will be placed in that same folder.
 There will not be separate subfolders for packaging VMs or published layered images.

 Machine network connectivity The virtual network settings of the source template specified in the Citrix Hypervisor Connector Configuration will be carried over when creating any VMs through the Citrix Hypervisor Connector.
 There is no option in the Connector Configuration UI to override the network settings.

 Citrix Hypervisor Clusters The Citrix Hypervisor Connector does not yet work correctly with Citrix Hypervisor clusters.
 If the host specified in the configuration is part of a cluster, then it must be the master host in the cluster for the connector to work.
 However, this means that any time the master Citrix Hypervisor host goes down and a new master is elected, the Citrix Hypervisor configuration must be updated.

 Scripts The Citrix Hypervisor Connector supports script execution after publishing layered images just as the vSphere connectors do.
-The following script variables will be set:
+See Script Configuration for details on script configuration.

 Create a Connector Configuration